-- (1) Modification or Removal of Equipment Computer users must not attempt to modify or remove computer equipment, software, or peripherals that are owned or housed by Cabrillo College without authorization from systems administrators (Information Technology or unit administrator) at Cabrillo College. - (2) Unauthorized Use Computer users must not interfere with others' access and use of College computers.
-This may include, but is not limited to: the sending of chain letters, either locally or off campus; printing excess copies of documents, files, data, or programs, deliberately running programs that intentionally damage or slow down the college network; unauthorized modification of system setups, operating systems, or disk partitions; attempting to crash or tie up a College computer or network; and damaging or vandalizing College computing facilities, equipment, software or computer files. - (3) Unauthorized Programs Computer users must not intentionally develop or use programs which disrupt other computer users or which access private or restricted portions of the system or which damage the software or hardware components of the system.
-Computer users must not use programs or utilities which interfere with other computer users or which modify normally protected or restricted portions of the system or user accounts.
+- Modification or Removal of Equipment Computer users must not attempt to modify or remove computer equipment, software, or peripherals that are owned or housed by Cabrillo College without authorization from systems administrators (Information Technology or department administrator) at Cabrillo College. - (2) Unauthorized Use Computer users must not interfere with others' access and use of College computers.
+This may include, but is not limited to: printing excess copies of documents, files, data, or programs, deliberately running programs that intentionally damage or slow down the college network; unauthorized modification of operating systems, or applicationss; attempting to crash a College computer or network; and damaging or vandalizing College computing facilities, equipment, software or computer files. - (3) Unauthorized Programs Computer users must not intentionally develop or use programs which disrupt other computer users or which access private or restricted areas or which damage the software or hardware components of the system.
+Computer users must not use programs or utilities which interfere with other computer users or which modify normally protected or restricted areas of the system or user accounts.